datanav/docs/concepts.rst

     :height: 450px
     :alt: Generic pipe concept

-The source component offers an object called a Data Source Reader which has one capability which is 'getEntities'.
-This 'reader' object is immune to changes to the configuration of its parent source during its lifetime.

-The 'getEntities' method can take an additional parameter that is an 'offset' token.
-This token can be used to only fetch the entities that have changed *since* that given offset.
+Some datasources can accept an additional parameter that is an 'offset' token.
+This token is used to fetch only the entities that have changed since that given offset.
+This can be used simply to only ask for the entities that have changed since the last time it was asked.
 An offset is a opaque token that may take any form; it is interpreted by the data source only.
-For example; for a relational data source it might be a datestamp or for a log based source it might be an index.
+For example; for a relational data source it might be a datestamp or for a log based source it might be a location offset.

-Each entity returned by a data source reader is a dictionary that maps keys to values.
-Values can be simple literals such as string, int, long, etc. They can also be lists or child entities.
-They can even be lists of entities.
-There are just three special or reserved keys within an entity, and they are; "_id", "_updated" and "_deleted".
-[TODO: all keys starting with '_' are reserved - grove] It is a requirement that every entity exposed by a provider has an "_id" property.
-This identifier should be unique within the set of entities being exposed by that source, but need not be globally unique across all entities.

-Sesam offers a number of core built-in data sources but it is also easy for developers to expose a micro service that can supply data from a remote service.
+Sesam provides a number of out of the box *data source* types, such as SQL Database and LDAP.
+It is also easy for developers to expose a micro service that can supply data from a remote service.
 The built-in remote data source is able to consume data from these endpoints.
+These custom data providers can be written and hosted in any language.

 .. _concepts-transforms:

 Transforms
 ==========

 Entities streaming through a pipe can be transformed on their way from the source to the sink.
 A transformation chain takes a stream of entities, transforms them, and creates a new stream of entities.
-A transform can query across many other datasets in order to enrich or create entities.
+There are several different transform types supported:
+	- Data Transformation Langauge Transform.
+This transform uses the DTL to join and transform data into new shapes.

 .. _concepts-sinks: